 When easy homemade lemonade tastes this good, it’s worth the effort not to crack open some kind of powder.
 Take a few minutes and impress the people you love with a drink that’s nothing but cool and tasty.

-It got rave reviews from everyone here and you’re family is sure to love it as well.
-No fake colors.
-No high fructose-y anything.
-It’s not that expensive to make either.
-Buy a bag of lemons for about $3, add sugar and water.
-Done.
-Always use fresh lemons–if you try that bottled stuff I am not responsible for the terrible mess you will have on your hands.
+- Always use fresh lemons–if you try that bottled stuff I am not responsible for the terrible mess you will have on your hands.
 What a sad day that would be.
 This recipe will need about 6 large lemons or 10 small ones.
-Happy lemon-y freshness to you.
-Enjoy.

 - 1 3/4 cup granulated sugar

 - 8 cups water

 - 1 1/2 cups fresh squeezed lemon juice